Andy4495/HCMS39xx/README.md

 # HCMS39xx Library

-This library interfaces with Broadcom/Avago [HCMS-39xx][2] series LED displays.
+This library interfaces with Broadcom/Avago [HCMS-39xx][2] and [HCMS-29xx][4] series LED displays.

 There are multiple displays in this series with various colors and display characters.

-The library was specifically tested with a single HCMS-3964 display (4 character, 0.2", orange), but should work with other displays in the series.
+The library was specifically tested with a single HCMS-3964 display (4 character, 0.2", orange), but should work with other displays in the either the 29xx or 39xx series.
 It should also work with multiple displays cascaded together.

 ## Usage